Digital investment 101

 The DMCDD is currently focusing its investments in 4 key categories:

-- Ministry priorities.
-Invest in products and services that help ministries transform their services and deliver on mandate commitments, service plans and legislated requirements
+Investing in products and services that help ministries transform their services and deliver on mandate commitments, service plans and legislated requirements.

-- Priority legacy systems.
-Replace or upgrade critical legacy systems that are likely to impact service delivery
+Replacing or upgrading critical legacy systems that are likely to impact service delivery.

-- Common components.
-Invest in products and services that reduce duplication, accelerate technology delivery and promote a consistent experience for British Columbians
+Investing in products and services that reduce duplication, accelerate technology delivery and promote a consistent experience for people in British Columbia.

-- Connected services.
-Deliver accessible, connected services that solve whole problems for British Columbians, including those that span multiple ministries
+Delivering accessible, connected services that solve whole problems for people in British Columbia, including those that span multiple ministries.

 Capital funding roles and responsibilities

 Familiarize yourself with the roles and responsibilities for minor capital funding.
-These are described in the IM/IT Capital Investment Management Framework.
+These are described in the IM/IT Capital Investment Management Framework (PDF, 646KB) and Assurance Guidance for the Responsible Executive Director on IM/IT Investments (PDF, 171KB).

 Deputy Ministers’ Committee on Digital and Data (DMCDD)